Briant-20/rock-paper-scissors-lizard-spock/README.md

 The main header for the page uses an italic font-style.

-The colour red is used
+The colour red is used on the close button for the modal to make it clear to the user on how to exit.

 ## Features